The R-matrix of the affine Yangian: Main results

-Evaluating $\Delta^z$ at $z=1$ leads to terms with infinitely many tensors, which must be carefully interpreted as defining a topological coproduct.
-Nevertheless, this yields a well--defined action of $\Yhg$ on any tensor product of modules in category $\calO$, \ie $\Yhg$--modules whose restriction to $\g\subset\Yhg$ lies in category $\calO$ (see Section \ref{ssec:cat-O}).
-We denote this category by $\OY$, and the tensor product of $V_1,V_2\in\OY$ by $V_1\kmtensor{0} V_2$.
+called the {\em twisted coproduct} (see Section \ref{ssec:pre-cop}), where $\Yhg^{\ten 2}[z^{-1};z]\!]$ is the space of Laurent series in $z$ with coefficients in $\Yhg^{\ten 2}$.
+Evaluating $\Delta^z$ at $z=1$ leads to terms with infinitely many tensors, which is to be interpreted as a topological coproduct.
+Nevertheless, this yields a well--defined action of $\Yhg$ on any tensor product of modules in the category $\OY$.
+We denote the tensor product of $V_1,V_2\in\OY$ by $V_1\kmtensor{0} V_2$ and, for any $s\in \C$, we set